twpayne/chezmoi/assets/chezmoi.io/docs/user-guide/manage-different-types-of-file.md

     will be empty and it is the script's responsibility to write a complete file to the standard output.

+`modify_` scripts that contain the string `chezmoi:modify-template` will have all lines containing that string removed, and the rest of the file will be interpreted as a template.
-`modify_` scripts that contain the string `chezmoi:modify-template` are executed as templates with the current contents of the file passed as `.chezmoi.stdin` and the result of the template execution used as the new contents of the file.
+The template is executed with the current contents of the file passed as `.chezmoi.stdin`, and the result of the template execution becomes the new contents of the file.

 !!! example